cnsatuva/coolftp/README.md

 How it works
 ---

 All connections should be made to the server with TCP.
 On connection open, the server will expect the 5 byte message ```HELLO```, and it will respond with ```HELLO```.
 If the server has a password, it will instead respond with ```PASSWORD``` and require the client to return the predetermined password.
+If an incorrect password is passed, the connection will be dropped.

 After a connection has been established, the server will accept one of the following commands.
+Note that the connection will be dropped 600 seconds after the last command.

 #### LIST [dir]